Kiran45c/Internship-Task3/README.md

 ✔ Uploaded all **6 Python source files**
 ✔ Maintained a clean and consistent naming structure
 ✔ Added detailed documentation using this README
-✔ Tested all programs thoroughly for correctness
-✔ Ensured 100% error-free execution

 ---